|

 regulation and self-regulation involve plays of power, shows of authority,

-threats of violence, calls to solidarity, habits of deference, and challenges
+threats of violence, calls to solidarity, habits of deference, and

-surprisingly smoothly in most
+but that works surprisingly smoothly in most

 New Orleans recently -- because the norm is one of peaceful co-existence